jrkerns/pylinac/docs/source/getting_started.rst

     dlog = MachineLog.from_demo_dynalog()

 You can find out more about logs in the :ref:`log_analyzer_module`.
 All modules are similar however;
-the main class can be instantiated directly, through class-based constructors, through a UI dialog box, from a URL, and all main classes have a demo dataset and demo method.
+the main class can be instantiated directly, through class-based constructors, from a URL, and all main classes have a demo dataset and demo method.